-- Some dialects of Turkish allow for raising out of finite clauses (17-a). pro in (17-a) is a phonetically empty pronoun. - If there is an intervening subject (raising applies across another clause), then hyperraising is blocked (17-b).
-(That hyperraising takes place in (17-b) is motivated by the fact that the matrix T agrees with the embedded subject pro.)
-This derives from the MLC.
+- Some dialects of Turkish allow for raising out of finite clauses (18-a). pro in (18-a) is a phonetically empty pronoun. - If there is an intervening subject (raising applies across another clause), such raising is blocked (18-b).
+(That raising takes place in (18-b) is motivated by long-distance agreement.)